mingyudu/PseuLME/README.md

 ## How to use

-Check the document of the functions in the package by running following code:
+After installing the package, check the document of the functions in this R package by running the following code:
 ```r
 # main function
 ?fit_PseuLME